zhikaiong2001/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------

-## Planned Enhancements and Known Issues
+## Planned Enhancements and Known Limitations

 Tether is always a Work-In-Progress as we are constantly refining our application for your needs.
 Listed below are some of our planned enhancements as well as current limitations, to keep you abreast of the current state of our application.